 In previous years log book completion rates have been at 100 per cent.
 The Great Barrier Reef Marine Park Authority thanks the tourism industry for continuing to submit this information during these challenging times.

-The average percentage of quarterly logbook returns completed for 2020 calendar year was 96 per cent.
+The average percentage of quarterly logbook returns completed for 2020-2021 financial year was 97.12 per cent.
 The breakdowns for each quarter are as follows:

-The 2020 aggregated data for visitation is now available in an excel format.
+The 2020-2021 financial year aggregated data for visitation is now available in an excel format.